MScA-Robotics/robotics-resources/tutorials/CoppeliaSim/bubbleRob/bubbleRob_tutorial.md

 Back in your original scene (not the copy you were playing around with), we want to disable the native Lua script that controls _bubbleRob_ and instead, tell CoppeliaSim to listen for remote API control.

 1. Disable the child script on _bubbleRob_ by clicking on the "Scripts" button on the left menu rail (looks like a piece of paper), selecting **Child Script "/bubbleRob"** and checking **Disabled** under **Script Properties**.
-2. Add a **threaded** Lua child script to any of the cylinders and start the RemoteAPI server on port 19999 by adding the following line to `coroutineMain()`:
+2. Add a **threaded** Lua child script to any of the cylinders and the following line to `coroutineMain()` to start the RemoteAPI server service on port 19999:
 ```lua
 simRemoteApi.start(19999)
 ```

-This remote server will only be up and running when the simulation is running in CoppeliaSim (play button is clicked).
+This temporary remote server service will only be up and running when the simulation is running in CoppeliaSim (play button is clicked).

 Read more about [Enabling the Remote API - Server Side](https://www.coppeliarobotics.com/helpFiles/en/remoteApiServerSide.htm) and how the [Remote API works](https://www.coppeliarobotics.com/helpFiles/en/remoteApiModusOperandi.htm).
+For reference, the continuous API server (not tied to a child script) is on port 19997.

 ### Python Script to Control bubbleRob